-Course title: NSG 553 Nursing Leader Practicum Time allotment: 2 credit hours (120 practicum hours) Course description: An immersion practicum.
-The student is partnered with a nurse executive to engage in the integration and application of theories and concepts pertaining to leadership roles.
-Course title: NSG 555 Master's Capstone Project,
+Course title: NSG 553 Nursing Leader Practicum

+Time allotment: 2 credit hours (120 practicum hours)

+- Course description: An immersion practicum.
+The student is partnered with a nurse executive to engage in the integration and application of theories and concepts pertaining to leadership roles. - Prerequisites: Concurrent enrollment or completion of graduate leadership courses

-Nurse Leader
+Course title: NSG 555 Master's Capstone Project, Nurse Leader

-Course description: Provides the opportunity for the student to self-identify, focus, and match one's personal talents and aspirations to a leadership career path that actively supports the continuous improvement of nursing, healthcare and health care systems and/or outcome
+- Course description: Provides the opportunity for the student to self-identify, focus, and match one's personal talents and aspirations to a leadership career path that actively supports the continuous improvement of nursing, health care and health care systems and/or outcome - Prerequisites: Concurrent enrollment or completion of graduate leadership courses